 Too many toys prevent kids from fully developing their gift of imagination.
 Two German public health workers (Strick and Schubert) conducted an experiment in which they convinced a kindergarten classroom to remove all of their toys for three months.
 Although boredom set in during the initial stages of the experiment, the children soon began to use their basic surroundings to invent games and use imagination in their playing.

 When too many toys are introduced into a child’s life, their attention span will begin to suffer.
 A child will rarely learn to fully appreciate the toy in front of them when there are countless options still remaining on the shelf behind them.

 3. Kids establish better social skills.

 Children with fewer toys learn how to develop interpersonal relationships with other kids and adults.
 They learn the give and take of a good conversation.
 And studies have attributed childhood friendships to a greater chance of success academically and in social situations during adulthood.

 4. Kids learn to take greater care of things.

 When kids have too many toys, they will naturally take less care of them.
 They will not learn to value them if there is always a replacement ready at hand.
 If you have a child who is constantly damaging their toys, just take a bunch away.
 He will quickly learn.

 5. Kids develop a greater love for reading, writing, and art.

-Fewer toys allows your children to love books, music, coloring, and painting.
+Fewer toys allow your children to love books, music, colouring, and painting.
 And a love for art will help them better appreciate beauty, emotion, and communication in their world.